bartowski1182/llm-knowledge/tokenizer/tokenizers.md

 `[27, 91, 2527, 8932, 851, 91]`

-But as soon as you add the final `>`, suddenly it recognizes that series of chatacters as a specific token that the model has been trained on:
+But as soon as you add the final `>`, suddenly it recognizes that series of characters as a specific token that the model has been trained on:

 ![image](https://github.com/user-attachments/assets/d3dd9423-8d6f-4830-8cbe-0c99aa859a05)